top of page

 Book online 24/7 at saryandental.com/book-online and get a confirmation within the hour, or call us at (818) 543-0707.

-Yes!
-We accept most major dental insurance plans.
-Call us at (818) 543-0707 before your visit so we can verify your specific coverage.
+Yes.
+Saryan Dental accepts most major dental insurance plans.
+Call us at (818) 543-0707 before your visit so we can verify your specific coverage and explain your estimated patient portion.

-Yes!
-We offer multiple financing options to make dental treatment affordable.
-Ask our team about payment plans during your visit.
+Yes.
+Saryan Dental offers multiple financing options to help make dental treatment more affordable.
+Patients can ask about payment plans and prequalification options during their visit.

 We do our best to accommodate dental emergencies.
-Call us immediately at (818) 543-0707 if you have a broken tooth, severe pain, or lost filling.
+Call us immediately at (818) 543-0707 if you have a broken tooth, severe pain, swelling, or a lost filling.

 📅 Book an Appointment Online